INSRapperswil/green-path-optimizer/README.md

 ##### Aggregated Export

-The aggregated export is used to make **flow statistics** available to a network operator, enabling the generation of a heat map containing endpoint to endpoint network efficiency information.<!--REVIEW-->
+The aggregated export is used to make **flow statistics** available to a network operator as it aggregates efficiency data stored in packets on a per flow basis.For example the data is used to generate a heat map containing endpoint to endpoint network efficiency information.

 Data is grouped by flow and IOAM aggregator.
 The network telemetry data of all packets within the same group is then aggregated using the IOAM aggregator specified and exported within a single IPFIX message.